 As a magician during these times, I am facing many challenges and changes that I am adapting to.
-Most magicians including myself are used to performing in front of live audiences but, because of social distancing that is no longer the case.
+Most magicians including myself are used to performing in front of live audiences.
+However, because of social distancing that is no longer the case.
 Not being able to perform is not as bad for me unlike other magicians since I am only 13 and have no bills to pay.
 Although these past few weeks have been difficult for the magic community, there is always a silver lining and that is what I am here to talk about.
-The two best things that I would say have come from this pandemic is the amount of time I have to learn and practicemagic, and the new ways I have learned to connect with people and share my magic through technology.
+The two best things that I would say have come from this pandemic is the amount of time I have to learn and practice magic, and the new ways I have learned to connect with people and share my magic through technology.

 Another thing many magicians have started talking about is sharing their magic online.
 I have started bringing my business online and have done several online shows.
 I have gone live on Facebook and performed shows using Zoon.
 I am keeping many of the same illusions as I do in a live show and I have also added new tricks that are more appropriate for online.
-My shows are very interactive, and I believe that is one of the most important parts of a good performance, especially when performing for children.
+My shows are very interactive.
+I believe that is one of the most important parts of a good performance, especially when performing for children.

 Until the Covid-19 emergency is over, I will continue performing my magic shows online, and I have a feeling that even after the emergency the online trend will continue.
-If you have a special occasion such as a child’s Birthday coming up, why not have an online birthday party and magic show?
+If you have a special occasion such as a child’s birthday coming up, why not have an online birthday party and magic show?
 Please contact me if you would like an online magic show.